 The library recognizes that some materials may be controversial or offensive to an individual, but maintains that individuals can apply their values to only themselves.
 Parents have the responsibility and right to guide the values of their children.
 An opinion represented in the collection is an expression of the libraries’ commitment to intellectual freedom and not an endorsement of a point of view or opinion.

-B. Request for Reconsideration policy
+A. Request for Reconsideration of Policy

 Patrons wanting to communicate their concerns about materials in the WPLC digital collection, should be directed to a reconsideration form available on the WPLC website.
 Any requests will be directed by the WPLC Project Manager to the WPLC Chair for discussion.
 A recommendation for action will be made by the WPLC Chair to the WPLC Board.